Dr. Beth Samuels High School Program: Faculty

 Shira Hecht-Koller is Director of Communal Engagement at Drisha and Director of Education for 929 English.
 In her portfolio at Drisha, she also directs the Dr. Beth Samuels High School Program.
 She has taught Talmud and comparative ethics for many years, most recently at SAR High School.
-She is a founding member of the Orthodox Leadership Project and was a fellow at the Paideia Institute of Jewish Studies in Stockholm, where she continues to serve as a consultant.
+She is a founding member of the Orthodox Leadership Project and was a Paradigm Fellow at the Paideia Institute of Jewish Studies in Stockholm, where she continues to serve as a consultant.
 She holds a certificate in experiential Jewish education as part of the Senior Educators Cohort of M2 The Institute for Experiential Jewish Education, where she now teaches as adjunct faculty.
 She is a graduate of the Beruria Scholars program at Midreshet Lindenbaum and holds a JD from Cardozo School of Law.
 Prior to embarking on a career in Jewish Education, she was an associate in the Intellectual Property department at Debevoise & Plimpton, LLP.
 She is an avid tennis fan, amateur photographer and loves to hike and explore the world with her partner Aaron and children Dalya, Shachar, Amitai and Aiden.

 Aaron Koller* is an associate professor of Near Eastern and Jewish Studies at Yeshiva University, where he studies the ancient world of the eastern Mediterranean and Near East.
 His most recent book is Esther in Ancient Jewish Thought (Cambridge University Press, 2014).
 Aaron has served as a visiting professor at the Hebrew University in Jerusalem, and held research fellowships at the Albright Institute for Archaeological Research and the Hartman Institute.